crypto117/m0rkcoin-tip-bot/README.md

 # RhodiumCoin Tip Bot

 This is a Discord bot that can transfer RHOX between users.
-It supports:
+Please update bot token & user It supports:

 - Deposit RHOX
 - Tip RHOX to Discord users